Good stuff. Working with awesome bloggers is cool, but it’s also tough.

 (Now, I know that most of you who read this blog are up to speed with this.
-If so please add your comments as this isn’t a comprehensive list.)
+If so please add your own tips an tricks in the comment section as this isn’t a comprehensive list.)

 1. Context, Context, Context

 Blogging outreach should almost always be part of a bigger strategy, a context.
 It’s good for you to tie your efforts in working with influencers to what matters long-term for your business and it’s more worthwhile for the blogger to feel that they’re part of something bigger than just yet another campaign.